You are currently viewing The Ultimate Half Dome Packing List and Gear Guide

 Headlamp/Flashlight

 A headlamp is non-negotiable for early morning or late evening hikes.
 If you want to be able to see the trail, I highly recommend using a headlamp.
 Not being prepared with a headlamp is an unnecessary risk.
 While your eyes might adjust to the dark, I wouldn’t take that risk.
-I used the DanForce Headlamp, which was very bright.
-Hiking at 4 am was not an issue with the DanForce Headlamp
+I used the DanForce Headlamp, which was ultra bright and has several light settings, including a secondary red light.
+Hiking at 4 am in the dark was not an issue with the DanForce Headlamp

 I would avoid relying on your smartphone for a flashlight for a few reasons: 1) you don’t want to run your battery down; 2) you want your hands to be free while hiking; and 3) the light won’t be bright enough.